zawwz/zpkg/README.md

 ### Process

+1. Clone this repository

-1. Write the desired config in `.config`, see `.config.example`
+2. Write the desired config in `.config`, see `.config.example`

-2. Run `make`
+3. Run `make`

-3. Expose the package directory to the HTTP server
+4. Expose the package directory to the HTTP server

 ### Package architecture